-Camping is more popular than ever, with more and more people choosing a 'staycation' holiday here in the UK.
+Camping is more popular than ever, with more and more people choosing a Holistay here in the UK.
 With the right camping equipment, you can holiday at a low cost with friends and family for years to come.

 If you are new to camping, this guide will direct you to all the knowledge you need to purchase your camping gear and have a successful first trip away.

 What kind of camper are you?
 Not sure?
 Below is a brief overview of some of the most popular types of camping in the UK and what makes them unique.
 It's important to work out what type of camping you want to get involved with, as it'll influence the type of camping equipment that you're likely to need.

 By far the most popular choice with GO Outdoors customers.
 This type of camping includes any camper that has paid for a pitch on a campsite for a period of time, ranging from groups of friends, to couples, through to large families.
 A dedicated pitch means that you will have your own space and be surrounded by other holidaymakers, and you're usually able to park up next to your tent.
 Make sure you check the rules of your chosen campsite before your trip as some sites will be specific on the size of the tent you can bring, not to mention many family campsites won't allowed single-sex groups.

 These types of campsites may also be EHU compatible, which means you can hook up to the onsite electricity for an extra charge and use low wattage appliances.
 Campsites will often have on-site facilities such as showers and toilets, with some more family orientated campsites having playgrounds, and entertainment to keep the kiddies occupied.